thecodersguilduk/tcg_site/site/blog/liverpool-gets-ready-to-learn-valuable-tech-skills-in-2021.md

 title: "Liverpool Gets Ready to Learn Valuable Tech Skills in 2021 "
 meta_title: "Liverpool Gets Ready to Learn Valuable Tech Skills in 2021 "
-meta_description: The Coders Guild is offering free digital skills boot camps for people in Liverpool, launching at the end of January, in partnership with the Liverpool City Region Combined Authority.
+meta_description: The Coders Guild is offering free digital skills boot camps for people in the Liverpool City Region, launching at the end of January, in partnership with the Liverpool City Region Combined Authority.
 time: 4 minutes
 author: Crispin Read
 avatar: ../team/crispin.jpeg
 featured_image: /images/blog/fasttrack.jpg
-excerpt: The Coders Guild is offering free digital skills boot camps for people in Liverpool, launching at the end of January, in partnership with the Liverpool City Region Combined Authority.
+excerpt: The Coders Guild is offering free digital skills boot camps for people in the Liverpool City Region, launching at the end of January, in partnership with the Liverpool City Region Combined Authority.
 date: 2021-01-11T15:03:49.515Z
 tags:
   - Digital Skills
   - blog
 ---
-We’re delighted to announce the launch of some new free training courses which will teach valuable tech skills, exclusively open to people in Liverpool, starting at the end of January.
+We’re delighted to announce the launch of some new free training courses which will teach valuable tech skills, exclusively open to people based in the Liverpool City Region, starting at the end of January.

 Working in partnership with the Liverpool City Region Combined Authority, we'd like to invite you to apply to these fantastic digital skills boot camps which will focus on front-end coding and software development.